nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Husky.md

 If you are unable to connect to the ChipWhisperer-Husky to erase its firmware, the SAM3U firmware can also be erased by shorting SJ1 while the Husky is on.

-**Depending on what revesion of the Husky you have, you may have an erase button that you can press using a needle or wire.
-If present, this button will be present on the other side of the 20-pin connector from the USBC connector.**
+**Depending on what revision of the Husky you have, you may have an erase button that you can press using a needle or wire.
+If present, this button will be present on the other side of the 20-pin connector from the USB-C connector.**

 Otherwise, you must open the Husky to erase it.
 SJ1 is located on the same side as the 20-pin User IO header, by the 10-pin SAM3U debug header, near the middle of the board.
 If your Husky has the aforementioned button, SJ1